yuran653/inception/README.md

 USER1_ROLE=your_user1_role
 USER1_MAIL=your_user1_email

-### db_root_pass.txt
+#### db_root_pass.txt
 This file should contain only the root password for your database.
 Create the file and add your desired root password as a single string:

 your_root_password

-2. After filling in these credentials, you can proceed with building and running your Docker containers using the provided Makefile.
+### 2. After filling in these credentials, you can proceed with building and running your Docker containers using the provided Makefile.